MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/rest/ruby.md

 ms.author: scottwhi
 ---

-# Quickstart: Send a search request to the Bing Entity Search REST API using Ruby
+# Quickstart: Send a search request to Bing Entity Search REST API using Ruby

-Use this quickstart to make your first call to the Bing Entity Search API and view the JSON response.
+Use this quickstart to make your first call to Bing Entity Search API and view the JSON response.
 This simple Ruby application sends a news search query to the API, and displays the response.
 The source code for this application is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/ruby/Search/BingEntitySearchv7.rb).

 Although this application is written in Ruby, the API is a RESTful Web service compatible with most programming languages.